asibahi/asibahi.github.io/content/thoughts/2024-08-04-The Garden of Odin/index.md

 ### Back to `group_attach_to_friendlies`

 This above change makes the merging process much simpler.
 It also allowed me to delete the entire `bitboard.odin` file!
-Simply following the compiler's errors leads me to this version of `group_extend_or_merge`:
+Following the compiler's errors leads me to this version of `group_extend_or_merge`:

 ```odin
 @(private)